 Features :

-- Features natural probiotics and prebiotic fiber to support digestive health and gentle combinations for a happy tummy
+• Has natural probiotics and prebiotic fiber to support digestive health and gentle combinations for a happy tummy.

-- High protein kitten food has 15-plus nutrients found in mother’s milk to nurture your little kitten’s growing body the way nature intended
+• Formulated with high protein and contains over 15 nutrients found in mother’s milk to nurture your little kitten’s growing body the way nature intended.

-- Dry food for kittens with DHA derived from fish oil to help her thrive cognitively
+• Has DHA derived from fish oil to help her thrive cognitively.

 Last words,